E1pp/weave/README.md

       - `First`
       - `Select` (`std::variant` alternative to `First`)
       - `Quorum` (blocking)
+      - `no_alloc` versions which saves up allocations at the cost of less intuitive semantics
   - Terminators (`run`)
     - `Await` – synchronously unwraps `Result` from future
     - `Detach` – moves future on the stack and starts it without cancelling it